 There’s something about the weekend that often makes us want to indulge a bit.
-Todays’ gluten-free muffin recipe for March Muffin Madness (MMM) gives you a little indulgence–but, admittedly, it’s a fairly healthy indulgence—and our sponsors give you some more terrific giveaway prizes!
+Today’s gluten-free muffin recipe for Gluten-Free Double Chocolate Muffins for March Muffin Madness (MMM) gives you a little indulgence–but, admittedly, it’s a fairly healthy indulgence—and our sponsors give you some more terrific giveaway prizes!

-Chrystal of Gluten-Free Palate creates classic recipes that taste every bit as good as the gluten-full alternatives, with minimal ingredients used.
+Chrystal Carver (update: formerly of Gluten-Free Palate; note that site is no longer owned by Chrystal) creates classic recipes that taste every bit as good as the gluten-full alternatives, with minimal ingredients used.
 Chrystal is also the author of Sweet & Simple Gluten-Free Baking: Irresistible Classics in 10 Ingredients or Less!, which is part of today’s giveaway!
-For MMM, she’s sharing these Paleo Double Chocolate Muffins.
+For MMM, she’s sharing these Gluten-Free Double Chocolate Muffins.

-Before you head off to see Chrystal’s Paleo Double Chocolate Muffins recipe (and after you see the next photo you’ll definitely be ready to go!), please check out today’s daily giveaway below.
+Before you check out Chrystal’s Gluten-Free Double Chocolate Muffins recipe (and after you see the next photo you’ll definitely be ready to make them!), please check out today’s daily giveaway below.

 This is Chrystal’s cookbook which I mentioned earlier.
-You can read a review on my blog and even get a sample recipe, Butterscotch Tassies.
+You can read my review and get a sample recipe, Butterscotch Tassies.
 The Butterscotch Tassies would actually make a divine treat for your Easter table!
 Here’s an excerpt of my review:

 “Like many of us, Chrystal and her family initially went the route of spending lots of money on ready-made gluten-free products … and then throwing them away because of the unsatisfactory taste and texture.
 She decided she’d rather make her own baked goods, ones that met her family’s standards.
 Initially, she tried others’ recipes, but still was not satisfied, so she started experimenting with family favorites and eventually figured out how to create outstanding recipes that are just as good as her old gluten-full recipes.
 Plus, they were simple and easy for real, unlike so many of the recipes she’d been trying.”